Fish Habitat Restoration & Education

 Phase one of the BCWF’s Fraser River Tidal Marsh Clean-up Project was taken on in 2021 with support from local volunteer groups, municipalities and Tsawwassen First Nation.

-In partnership with South Coast Land Management Program and Tsawwassen First Nation, phase two of the BCWF’s Fraser River Tidal Marsh Clean-up Project is planned to start up again in September 2023.
+In partnership with South Coast Land Management Program and Tsawwassen First Nation, phase two of the BCWF’s Fraser River Tidal Marsh Clean-up Project began in September 2023.